 My personal website was developing and gaining interest, albeit, minimal interest and mainly from friends and family.
 The problem was, it looked homemade and I really wanted to be earning money from it, somehow.
-As such I decided to start a business selling music licenses via the internet.
+As such, I decided to start a business selling music licenses via the internet.

-Having had no experience of this, a computer programmer friend helped create a ‘proof of concept’ website (music4media.biz – no longer owned by me) and I uploaded my own music to it before emailing the website to numerous media production companies.
-It was well received and with a loan from the Prince’s Trust we were going to create a much bigger website with much more music.
+Having had no experience of this, a computer programmer friend helped create a ‘proof of concept’ website (music4media.biz – domain no longer owned by me) and I uploaded my own music to it before emailing the website to numerous media production companies.
+It was well received and with a loan from the Prince’s Trust, we were going to create a much bigger website with much more music.

-Dot com startups had been big news in recent years, silly money was being invested into this new wave of company.
+Dot-com startups had been big news in recent years, silly money was being invested into this new wave of company.
 As things progressed, other people wanted to be involved in this new, cool internet startup and offered to give their time for shares in the company and seats on the board.
 It all seemed great and before long we had a team of eight, five of which were board members.

 We spent much time debating ideas, plans and strategies before deciding to seek investment for this exciting internet startup now branded Zejo.
 Around this time, people had been raising large amounts of cash for online startups and we had a plan to do the same and had the team to do it (so I thought).
-It turns out that having a team of volunteers, some of which had their own agendas and strong views, meant that things happened too slowly, too many meetings, too many discussions and too many views on how things should be done.
+It turns out that having a team of volunteers, some of which had their own agendas and strong views meant that things happened too slowly, too many meetings, too many discussions and too many views on how things should be done.
 For me at least, it was not a great way to go.

-Around the year 2000 the dot com bubble had well and truly burst.
+Around the year 2000, the dot-com bubble had well and truly burst.
 A number of high profile websites had burned through millions in investment and failed to generate income.
-In May of 2000, at the height of the dot com collapse, a high profile startup, Boo.com became a spectacular disaster with an overall investment of $120m.
+In May of 2000, at the height of the dot-com collapse, a high profile startup, Boo.com became a spectacular disaster with an overall investment of $120m.

-This was one of many that ran into trouble and investors confidence was at an all time low.
-Dot coms were being avoided.
-Zejo initially wanted £3.5m investment, which may have been possible at the height of the dot com gold rush, but we were just too late getting to the party.
+This was one of many that ran into trouble and investors confidence was at an all-time low.
+Dot-coms were being avoided.
+Zejo initially wanted £3.5m investment, which may have been possible at the height of the dot-com gold rush, but we were just too late getting to the party.

-We had reworked our mammoth business plan many times and travelled all over the country seeking investors for our overvalued, overcomplicated website and so I applied to pitch on a new TV series called Dragons Den.
+We had reworked our mammoth business plan many times and traveled all over the country seeking investors for our overvalued, overcomplicated website and so I applied to pitch on a new TV series called Dragons Den.

 Our 50 page business plan was far too complex and trying to appeal to all markets, rather than targeting one area first.
-Also, we were asking for the type of money that was laughable post dot com bubble.
+Also, we were asking for the type of money that was laughable post dot-com bubble.
 The application was flatly rejected and every investor I approached independently or through contacts pretty much laughed at the amount of money we were asking for.
 If only I knew then, what I know now.
 The problem was the investment required to fund the unrealistic staffing requirements and overpriced web design and development.
 It was astronomical in relation to the value of the business.

-Dot coms were no longer a millionaire’s trophy investment, they were no longer funded based on future potential or street cred.
-It had become a bootstrapping business where investors were looking for lean startups that had good revenue history with ultra low running costs.
+Dot-coms were no longer a millionaire’s trophy investment, they were no longer funded based on future potential or street cred.
+It had become a bootstrapping business where investors were looking for lean startups that had good revenue history with ultra-low running costs.
 Our business plan was out of date and doomed.

 It was 2004 and Zejo was pretty much dead in the water.
 Also, by this time I had gained some knowledge about the internet and was beginning to realise that we were pretty much doing the internet thing completely wrong.
 By now, the team was fragmenting and it was clear that any attempt I made to change the plan or the mindset of some of the team members was futile.
 Like trying to run up a sand dune – exhausting and you do not get anywhere quickly.